Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 Tip: If you’re a fan of the Meteor Garden and F4, sign up for this Meteor Garden Sightseeing Tour.
 The professional guide will take you to notable filming locations like National Chung Cheng University, Chung She Flower Garden, P.S.
 Bubu Café, and more! |

-In 4 days during spring in Taiwan, we experienced some of the best things the country has to offer — from its splendid nature to its rich culture and endless food scene.
+In this 4-day Taiwan spring itinerary, we experienced some of the best things the country has to offer — from its splendid nature to its rich culture and endless food scene.
 Not to mention the cherry blossoms and scenic cycling routes.
 This was truly a trip to remember!

 Special thanks to our friends Joey, Gale, and Mickey for being such amazing travel buddies.
 Our trip would not have been this fun and smooth sailing if not for them.
 Also, credit to Joey for some of our beautiful shots.
 Looking forward to our next trip!